Allergy Shots in Grand Island, NE: What to Know

 Heritage Health operates through three MCOs: Nebraska Total Care, UnitedHealthcare CP, and Molina Healthcare.
 Allergy testing and immunotherapy are covered.

 Curex accepts most major Grand Island insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Grand Island.
+At $129/month without insurance, at-home SCIT allergy shots through Curex cost far less than the annual cost of traditional allergy shots in Grand Island.

 Allergy Shot Resources